Smartproxy/Smartproxy/ruby/README.md

 ### Disclaimer

-If you want to continue develompent with Ruby we highly recommend reading their [documentation](https://www.ruby-lang.org/en/documentation/).
+If you want to continue development with Ruby we highly recommend reading their [documentation](https://www.ruby-lang.org/en/documentation/).

 ### Prerequisites